YeDawa/DumpSync/README.md

 - Added support to new environment variables for connection.
 - Added support to `DROP TABLE IF EXISTS` in the dump file.
 - Added support to `CREATE DATABASE IF NOT EXISTS` in the dump file.
+- Added support to `EXPORT` command to make a dump file.
+- Added support to `IMPORT` command to restore a dump file.